 Plan your seasonal menu well in advance, and have a clearly defined go-to-market strategy to promote the new additions to your customers.
 Start promoting your seasonal menu in-store through posters, table-tents, menu-insets at least 2-3 weeks in advance.
 Leverage your social media channels and email marketing to reach new and existing customers.
 Train your staff to upsell your seasonal menu items and capture your customer’s attention by mentioning any locally sourced fresh ingredients.

 b.
 Family Meal Trays and Offers

-- Get trick or treat on ordering the Halloween combo
+- Get a trick or treat by ordering the Halloween combo

 - 15% discount on online orders